MechanicalRock/mechanicalrock.github.io/_posts/2022-07-12-replace-circular-loaders-with-skeletons.md

 **Circular Loader with no appropriate dimension**

 The following gif animation shows 1 Credit Card box using the circular loading indicator; once the content is ready the loading indicator immediately gets removed and the true Credit Card box's content gets revealed.
-You'll notice this pushed the below content down, hense the affect to our CLS score.
+You'll notice this pushed the below content down, hence the effect on our CLS score.

 ![As per the above description](/img/skeleton-loaders/circular-no-height.gif)

 :bulb: Why CLS matters:

-Have you ever been to a site on either a desktop or mobile phone, got presented some content, found a link to click on but just as you did the link jumped away from you?
+Have you ever been to a site on either a desktop or mobile phone, got presented with some content, found a link to click on but just as you did the link jumped away from you?
 Worse yet, you ended up clicking something else completely irrelevant!
 This is occuring more often than none and the experience is frustrating!
-This is why perormance tools like [Lighthouse](https://web.dev/performance-scoring/) are increasing their weight (penalty) of CLS more and more.
+This is why performance tools like [Lighthouse](https://web.dev/performance-scoring/) are increasing their weight (penalty) of CLS more and more.

 **Circular Loader with an appropriate dimension**